Exclusive: Honest Company in new private fundraising round - sources

 The sources asked not to be identified because the fundraising is not public.
 An Honest Company spokeswoman had no immediate comment.

-The Honest Company was launched in 2012 by the 34-year-old Alba, children’s non-profit veteran Christopher Gavigan, and serial entrepreneur Brian Lee.
+The Honest Company was launched in 2012 by the 34-year-old Alba, children’s non-profit veteran Christopher Gavigan, serial entrepreneur Brian Lee and former executive at Pricegrabber Sean Kane.

 Its products include diapers, nursing pillows, vitamins and non-toxic household products.
 These are sold on Honest.com and in more than 2,500 retail locations in the United States and Canada.